 - $30 million State funded community amenities including new parklands, pedestrian-friendly pathways and new roads

-- A $5 million restoration is underway on the heritage-listed Stock Experiment Station main building and stables.
+- A $5 million restoration is planned on the heritage-listed Stock Experiment Station main building and stables.
 The building will be used as a sales and display suite and later converted into a dining and lifestyle hub.

 EDQ works with partners to develop land in mixed use urban renewal precincts, including commercial, education and innovation precincts.

 Last updated: 12 May 2023